djcal460/FunInPostfixStackArr/README.md

 # Features!

 Array Stacks!
 Stacks!
 Sta-Sta-Sta-Stacks!
-If you'd like to see how this is done using linked lists, look into my other repositories.
+If you'd like to see how this is done using linked list stacks, look into my other repositories.

 ### Tech